Inedo/inedo-docs/ProGet/feeds/helm.md

 [Helm](https://helm.sh/) is the package manager for [Kubernetes](https://kubernetes.io/) applications.
 A ProGet package for a Helm feed is known as a [chart](https://helm.sh/docs/developing_charts/#charts), which can be used to describe even the most complex application, and provide a repeatable, versioned approach to Kubernetes deployments.

+This feed type is available starting in ProGet 5.2.{.info}

 ## Pre-requisite Configuration

 In order to install packages from a ProGet feed, it must be added to the local list of repositories by running this command: